stevedatadog/katacoda-scenarios/dd-201/step1.md

 Change the working directory with the command `cd ecommworkshop`{{execute}}

-Then run the command `./postlogs.py 50 &`{{execute}}

-This will send logs to Datadog simulating shopping cart activity.

 Let's generate traffic to the Storedog app using the [GoReplay](https://github.com/buger/goreplay) utility by running the command `./gor --input-file-loop --input-file requests_0.gor --output-http "http://localhost:3000"`{{execute}}

 In a few minutes you will see metrics in the Datadog app.